samjcheng/samjcheng.github.io/rebuttal.md

 Reply 2.1 : Our approach essentially changes the convergence of the model by imposing the regularization term.
 However, there is no guarantee that the new converged model is always better than previous one without the regularization.
 Therefore, there exist cases where the new model is similar to previous model if the previous model is not over-fitted or the over-fitting is not serious.
 This is also a reason that the improvement in GwcNet happen to be smaller and even drop slightly.

 Our method is motivated by the observation that sudden change in disparity often leads to changes in RGB images.
 As our regularization is achieved through the detection of low-level structures such as edge, it actually encourage the model to compute a dispairty map that is in favor of edge detection.
 In another word, we expect to obtain little or smooth change of disparity for regions without edges or keypoints.
 A potential failure case is when this assuption is no longer valid, i.e., we have large disparity changes but there is no obvious edge in corresponding RGB images.
+Such scenario might happen, for example,  we have two neighboring objects with same colors but at different distance/depth.

 #### 2.2: Justification for the "disparity aggregation" block in the paper.
 Specifically, is there a gradual increase of complexity from option (a) to (e) in Figure 2?
 For example: "option (a) is the most straightforward way to make a stub-loss, (b)+(c) are non-stub (why?), and the last two are based on concatenation".
 Specifically, the "jump" from (d) to the selected method (e) is not clear to me.
 I would advise to elaborate here.